spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### restore_stdout

-Restore a previously re-reouted stdout back to the original destination
+Restore a previously re-routed stdout back to the original destination

 ```python
 restore_stdout()